nikolay-popov/spring-boot-info-endpoint-poc/README.md

 It was fixed with https://github.com/spring-cloud/spring-cloud-commons/pull/208 in [v1.2.3.RELEASE](https://github.com/spring-cloud/spring-cloud-commons/releases/tag/v1.2.3.RELEASE) of Spring Cloud Commons (SCS 1.0.4.RELEASE uses SCC 1.1.1.RELEASE).
 I didn't check in what version of SCS they started using it but project didn't work with 1.3.2 - the latest version of SCS in the moment of writing.

-Note that even disabled endpoints are still logged on application start - check SpringCloudEndpointsTests to see how they really work.
+Note that even disabled some endpoints are still logged on application start - check SpringCloudEndpointsTests to see how they really work.

 FYI: you may want to check out history of this branch - there is a commit with enabled SC endpoints together with tests to show default behaviour.

-MAIN QUESTION: why credentials defined in SecurityConfig don't work - and what work (potentially exposing endpoints)!